kokopepe/powershellcreatingtime/index.md

 ## Course Overview

-This course is divided into two main parts:
+Two main concepts we want to teach:

-1. Understanding the Shell
+1. Understanding the Shell.
+The Pipeline.
-2. Learning the Language
+2. Learning the Language.
+Understandig Objects Oriented.

-Each section is carefully crafted to build your skills progressively, from basic concepts to advanced techniques.
+And as a summary project we will create a script that will automate a task.

 ## Introduction